acato-plugins/wp-rest-cache/readme.txt

 == Changelog ==

+= 2025.1.6 =
+Release Date: August 19th, 2025

+Fix: Remove load_plugin_textdomain as it is no longer needed as of WP 4.6

 = 2025.1.5 =
 Release Date: August 18th, 2025

-Fix: incorret url when regenerating expired caches
+Fix: incorrect url when regenerating expired caches
 Fix: PHP Notice _load_textdomain_just_in_time was called incorrectly

 = 2025.1.4 =